- What and Why

 The business process workflow builder is not for developers; The tool is aimed at end-user managers or administrators who have in-depth knowledge of the business' requirements.
 The business process workflow builder tool enables you to map workflows and then configure each stage of the workflow according to your needs.

-Using this unique Aproove WM tool is simple, allowing the user to draw a workflow diagram and set up the workflow route using the arrows to join the stages together.
+Using this unique Aproove Work Management tool is simple, allowing the user to draw a workflow diagram and set up the workflow route using the arrows to join the stages together.
 The circular box is the start point of the workflow, and the user can color and name the steps to identify each stage quickly.

 Workflow steps can loop based on decisions, and you can add actions and API callbacks into the workflow, between any of the steps.